cronvel/terminal-kit/doc/documentation.md

 * License: MIT
 * Current status: **really close to release!**
 * Platform: linux and any xterm-compatible terminal.
-  Those terminals has been successfully tested:
+  Those terminals have been successfully tested:
 	* xterm
 	* gnome-terminal
 	* Konsole